c-cube/iter/README.md

   This makes `zip` impossible to implement.
 However, the type `'a Iter.t` is general enough that it can be extracted from any classic `iter` function, including from data structures such as `Map.S.t` or `Set.S.t` or `Hashtbl.t`;
-  one cannot obtain a `'a Gen.t` from these without having access to the internal data structure.
+  one cannot obtain a `'a Seq.t` from these without having access to the internal data structure.

-In short, `'a Gen.t` is more expressive than `'a Iter.t`, but it also requires more knowledge of the underlying source of items.
+In short, `'a Seq.t` is more expressive than `'a Iter.t`, but it also requires more knowledge of the underlying source of items.
 For some operations such as `map` or `flat_map`, Iter is also extremely efficient and will, if flambda permits, be totally removed at